cooper-org/cooper/docs/source/problem.rst

     expensive, the :py:class:`CMPState` may contain stochastic estimates of the loss/constraints.
 For example, this is the case when the loss corresponds to a sum over a large number of terms, such as training examples.
-In this case, the loss and constraints may to be estimated using a mini-batch of data.
+In this case, the loss and constraints may be estimated using mini-batches of data.

     Note that, just as in the unconstrained case, these approximations can entail a compromise in the stability of the optimization process.